chaesubbni/KalmanFilter/README.md

 It demonstrates how the filter smooths raw voltage readings and improves signal quality.

-## 'Enhanced State Estimation Using Unobserved Variables/'
+## Enhanced State Estimation Using Unobserved Variables/

 This folder contains MATLAB code that applies a ** Kalman Filter to observe state**.